Jalle19/eda-modbus-bridge/README.md

 2. Run `npm i` to install dependencies
 3. Run the application with `node eda-modbus-bridge.mjs`.
 Specify whatever options you need.

-See further down in this README on how to run the application as a Home Assistant addon as well as how to run it in the background using systemd.

 ### Running as a systemd service

 You can use the provided systemd unit to run the software as a daemon.
 Simply copy the file to